 Concerning the storage of imaging data, both the A9 and the RX10 II write their files to SDXC or Memory Stick PRO Duo cards.
 The A9 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the RX10 II only has one slot.
 The A9 supports UHS-II cards (on its first slot), while the RX10 II can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha A9 and Sony Cyber-shot DSC-RX10 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the RX10 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
+Both the A9 and the RX10 II have been discontinued, but can regularly be found used on eBay.
+The RX10 II was replaced by the Sony RX10 III, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Is there a clear favorite between the Sony A9 and the Sony RX10 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Sony Alpha A9: